ScottyLabs/crashcourse/_talks/swift/index.md

 ---
-name: intro-to-ios
+name: swift
-title: Intro to iOS Development
-subtitle: come learn the platform that started a revolution
+title: Swift
+subtitle: the language of choice for iOS development
 description: >
-  Ever since iOS was released, it's been the gold standard for mobile development.
-Now that Apple has released Swift, a new next-generation programming language, it's become even more powerful.
-Come learn all you'll need to know to get up and running with iOS development so you can build your first app at TartanHacks.
+  Ever since Apple released Swift at WWDC in 2014, it's been an instant hit.
+  Swift is a very expressive, powerful, and elegant language.
+In this session, we'll take a dive into the syntax of the language so that you can start preparing yourself for iOS development.
 speaker: Scott Krulcik
 # optional: if your talk already has a page describing it somewhere, perhaps on
 # your personal website or on a different organization's site, uncomment and